MyNamesTim/reference-overlay-python/README.md

 - Always-on-top, borderless window for unobstructed reference.
 - Cross-platform: works on Windows, Linux, and macOS.
 - Safeguards in case of a scaling error.

 ---

+## Upcoming/Desired Features and Updates

+* Click-through capability.
+* Previews when hovering mouse cursor and waiting to set image position.
+* Scaling slider/input UI with image preview/dimensions.
+* More user-friendly UI, perhaps outside of ```cmd```.

+---